vmactions/freebsd-vm/README.md

 The default shell in FreeBSD is `csh`, if you want to use `sh` to execute the `run` script, please set `usesh` to `true`.

-The code is shared from the host to the FreeBSD VM via `sshfs`, you can choose to use `rsync` to share code instead.
+The code is shared from the host to the FreeBSD VM via `rsync`, you can choose to use to `sshfs` share code instead.

 ```